Cat

 Diet

 Cats are carnivores.
 They feed on small mammals such as mice and rats, but also on birds.
-Cats shouldn't be given milk to drink because they are lactose intolerant.
+Cats shouldn't be given milk to drink because they're lactose intolerant.
 Lactose refers to the sugar in milk.
 They get digestive problems from it.
 Kittens only tolerate their mother's milk for the first four weeks of their lives.

 Behavior